-HDOT NEWS RELEASE: Queen Kaahumanu Highway widening, phase 2 project beings with groundbreaking ceremonyPosted on Sep 4, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Queen Kaahumanu Highway widening, phase 2 project beings with groundbreaking ceremonyPosted on Sep 4, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KONA – The Hawaii Department of Transportation (HDOT) launched the Queen Kaahumanu Highway Widening, Phase 2 project with a groundbreaking ceremony earlier today in Kona.
 This project consists of the widening of the highway from a two-lane to four-lane highway from Kealakehe Parkway to Keahole Airport Road.
 Other improvements include the installation of new coordinated traffic signals and highway lighting at six intersections, landscaping improvements, utility relocation, drainage improvements, and pavement marking, sign, and guardrail installations.
 The State is also partnering with the Hawaii County Department of Water Supply and Department of Environmental Management to construct new water mains and facilities that will enable future sewer system expansion.